 You may purchase a Lightning Protection Kit through the Customer Care Center at 1-800-732-2677.
 The Lightning Protection Kit protects the system against surges that travel through the power source and/or the Boundary Wire.
+If you use a Lightning Protection Kit, the Ground Wire must be removed from the Fence Transmitter.
+The Lightning Protection Kit utilizes a ground connection separate from the Fence Transmitter.

+Step 5

-Step Prepare the Receiver Collar
+Prepare the Receiver Collar

 Your Receiver Collar comes with short Contact Points installed.
-Long Contact Points for pets with long or thick hair are available through the Customer Care Center at 1-800-732-2677.
-Tighten the Contact Points using the Test Light Tool to one-half turn beyond finger tight (5A).
+Use the long Contact Points for pets with long or thick hair.
+Tighten the Contact Points with pliers one-half turn beyond finger tight (5A).
 Check the tightness weekly.